+WET INGREDIENTS.
 In a large bowl, whisk together the buttermilk, melted butter, eggs, vanilla, and food coloring until well blended.
 Add the dry ingredients and whisk until just combined.

+COOK.
 Cook in preheated waffle iron according to the manufacturer’s directions.
-(I used about ⅓ cup of waffle batter for each waffle, but size will vary according to your waffle iron.)
+(I used about ⅓ cup of waffle batter for each waffle, but the size will vary according to your waffle iron.)

 - Red velvet cake mix: In a large bowl, add the cake mix, 4 eggs, and 2 cups milk.
 Mix until smooth.

 Food coloring.
 The red color in red velvet cake is caused by a chemical reaction between the vinegar and buttermilk which then causes the red color to come out in the cocoa powder.

 For a deeper red many add red food coloring.
 Red beetroot powder may also be used.